ansys/pygranta/doc/source/development_and_release_processes.rst

    published in the preceding step.
 #.
 Manually test the *PyGranta meta-package* release candidate against the Granta MI release candidate.

 Testing should occur up to a week before the availability of Granta MI to customers.
+Any issues raised during testing should be immediately triaged and fixed or deferred.

 Checklist for completing this phase: